Caring for an autistic child

 What causes autism?

-Robust scientific evidence shows there is no causal link between the use of paracetamol in pregnancy and autism or ADHD.
+Strong scientific evidence shows there is no causal link between the use of paracetamol in pregnancy and autism or ADHD.
 For more information from the Therapeutic Goods Administration (TGA), visit Paracetamol use in pregnancy.
-If you're unsure or have questions, speak to your doctor or midwife.
+If you are concerned or have questions, speak to your doctor or midwife.

 Childhood vaccinations and autism